Sogeman/LampControl/README.md

 works on tablets and phones (tested on Fire HD 2017, Axon 7 and Pixel 2XL with Firefox and Chrome)

 <h1>Technologies used:</h1>
-Java EE backend with Wildfly 12 deployment server, MySQL database, Angular 7 frontend Backend is used for own scene API instead of using HUE Scene API and for saving users
+Java EE backend with Wildfly 12 deployment server, MySQL database, Angular 7 frontend<br>
+Backend is used for own scene API instead of using HUE Scene API and for saving users

 <h1>APIs</h1>